paralect/ship/doc/docs/deployment/kubernetes/aws.md

 :::

 Now add your domains in helm templates and code.
-In example, we are deploying on **production** environment, if you are deploying on **staging** you will need to update `staging.yaml` and `staging.json` files.
+For example, we are deploying on a **production** environment, if you are deploying on **staging** you will need to update `staging.yaml` and `staging.json` files.

 ```yaml title=deploy/app/api/production.yaml
 service: api